 The TOE has to be protected during the first phases of their lifecycle (phases 2 up to TOE delivery which can be after phase 3 or phase 4).
 Later on each variant of the TOE has to protect itself.
-The organizational security policy covers this aspect.
+The organizational security policy as defined in PP [11] section 3.3 and stated below covers this aspect.